Guide: The Idea Submission Template

 What would it take to test or implement this?
 Think in terms of time, money, or people.
 You do not need a business case.
 A rough sense of scale is enough.

 Example: One day to build the form in our current survey tool.
 A shared tablet is already available on Line 4.
-No new budget required to pilot.
+No new budget required for the pilot.

 Who else should weigh in?